jingyu-li98/linux-sophgo/Documentation/networking/ip-sysctl.rst

 	Drop all unsolicited neighbor advertisements, for example if there's a known good NA proxy on the network and such frames need not be used (or in the case of 802.11, must not be used to prevent attacks.)

 	By default this is turned off.

+accept_untracked_na - BOOLEAN
+	Add a new neighbour cache entry in STALE state for routers on receiving a neighbour advertisement (either solicited or unsolicited) with target link-layer address option specified if no neighbour entry is already present for the advertised IPv6 address.
+Without this knob, NAs received for untracked addresses (absent in neighbour cache) are silently ignored.

+	This is as per router-side behaviour documented in RFC9131.

+	This has lower precedence than drop_unsolicited_na.

+	This will optimize the return path for the initial off-link communication that is initiated by a directly connected host, by ensuring that the first-hop router which turns on this setting doesn't have to buffer the initial return packets to do neighbour-solicitation.
+	The prerequisite is that the host is configured to send unsolicited neighbour advertisements on interface bringup.
+	This setting should be used in conjunction with the ndisc_notify setting on the host to satisfy this prerequisite.

+	By default this is turned off.